 We are committed to communicating with and engaging parents as partners in their children's education.
-We believe that parents play very important roles through their active participation and involvement.
+Beginning in the 2015-2016 school year, teachers have been documenting all communication with parents and communication has increased through the use of email.
+We believe that parents play very important roles at Burney Junior-Senior High School through their active participation and involvement.
 In addition the staff believes that an active and involved parent group is essential to an active school agenda.
-Parents are afforded the opportunity to be classroom volunteers, committee members and chaperones for various field trips and events.
+Parents and interested citizens have the opportunity to be involved in School Site Council, Boosters Club, and various annual events.
+Parents who wish to participate in the School Site Council, school activities, or become a volunteer may contact the school office.